jshridha/docker-motioneye/README.md

   - `TIMEZONE` is for correct time stamp when motion detected.
 Check `/usr/share/zoneinfo` or see the [full list of time zones](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+  - `MAILTO` to specify who will receive the alarm e-mails.
+Please make sure you set up this correctly.

+Settings in `motion.conf` can be overridden:
   - `MOTION_PIXELS` to specify the capture size of image, e.g., `1280x720`.
     Note that the size must be supported by your webcam.
-  - `MAILTO` to specify who will receive the alarm e-mails.
-Please make sure you set up this correctly.

 ## Hooks